squarefrog/mcp23s17-breakout-board/README.md

 4. Now do the same for the 2 1x2 interrupt and power pins.

 5. Finally, solder the 2 1x4 SPI header pins in place.
+Optionally, you may want to use 1x6 headers and get an extra few ground connections.

 ## IMPORTANT